 I am a friend of the Communications Design Group; occasionally I hang out with Bret Victor at the lab and draw a unicorn or make something sparkle.
 I've recently started an experimental project called 50 Years with Paula Te.
 In 2014, I spent a month at the intersection of fashion and computation, learning how to generate things to wear in code at Eyebeam in New York.
 The resulting work has been on exhibition several times since then.
 I've been part of the Cultural Incubator at Gray Area Gallery, and was an artist in a field of inquiry called the Future Soul Collective at YBCA in San Francisco.

 In ancient history, I studied Computer Science and Engineering at MIT.
 I did undergraduate research with Pattie Maes at the MIT Media Lab, and graduate research with Julie Dorsey at the Laboratory for Computer Science (now CSAIL).

 I'm dedicated to helping build a truly diverse and vibrant community of inventors who know how to listen, understand, question, and be prepared to redesign the world.
 I believe in cultivating deep cultural change that empowers all people to invent new systems of thought.
 I believe that we can find new ways of being that move beyond the dominant systems that led to marginalization and imbalance in the first place.
 I daydream about joyful ways to subvert the status quo.

 I'm very aware that nobody can make great change by themselves, regardless of how much our society likes to portray individual heroes.

-Are you an designer, prototyper, person-who-doesn't-fit-into-a-category, who aims not only to hone your craft and build great things, but also design the experience people have working with you?
+Are you an designer, prototyper, educator-and-tinkerer, person-who-doesn't-fit-into-a-category, who aims not only to hone your craft and build great things, but also design the experience people have working with you?
 Want to build together?
 Or, are you an organizer of things and want me to give a talk?
 Feel free to reach out (response time variable)!

 mayli at maylikhoe.com